TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ### Analysis of residuals

-intro here; review assumptions; sensitivity to outliers.
+When we examine the adequacy of a linear model fit to the data, we are often most interested in looking at the residuals.
+This is because outliers are often relatively obvious in plots of residuals, as are deviations from the model assumptions of linearity, homoskedasticity and (for smaller samples) normality of the residuals.

-What is an 'outlier': something that does not seem to fit the current model well.
+What is an 'outlier'?
+An outlier is something that does not seem to fit he current model well.
 When looking at using a t-test to generate a confidence interval for a population mean based on a sample, we might look for data points that are more than 3 standard deviations from the mean.
-  In this case, the equivalent linear model is an 'intercept-only' model, and we are looking for 'residuals' from the model that are unusually large, indicating the model fit is relatively poor for these data points.
+  In this case, the equivalent linear model is an 'intercept-only' model, where the intercept represents the global mean of `y`.
+We are looking for residuals from the model that are unusually large, indicating the model fit is relatively poor for these data points.
 We can extend this idea to more complicated models.
 If a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumference, but accidentally included an oak tree in your sample of measurements).
 In this case, it makes good sense to remove the offending observation from the sample and repeat the analysis.
   However, the fault may well lie in the model, rather than the observation.
-In particular, perhaps the model lacks an important explanatory term that would greatly improve the correspondence between the expanded model and the observation.
+  In particular, perhaps the model lacks an important explanatory term (like a non-linear component or another explanatory variable) that would greatly improve the correspondence between the expanded model and the observation.
 When outliers are identified, these possibilities need to be carefully distinguished.

-When `plot()` called on the fit returned by `lm()` (which is an object of class `lm`), the call is redirected to the specialized function `plot.lm()`, that knows how to generate a variety of diagnostic plots for a linear fit.
-Just like calling `summary()` on an object of class `lm` will redirect the call to the specialized function `summary.lm()` that knows how to calculate summary statistics for a linear fit.
+When `plot()` is called on the fit returned by `lm()` (which is an object of class `lm`), the call is redirected to the specialized function `plot.lm()`, that knows how to generate a variety of diagnostic plots for a linear fit.
+This is just like calling `summary()` on an object of class `lm` will redirect the call to the specialized function `summary.lm()` that knows how to calculate summary statistics for a linear fit.
 In general, code writers developing classes of their own can specify class-specific versions for a number of 'generic' functions, perhaps most notably 'plot()' and 'summary()'.

+Some other terms you should know when looking at the residual plots:

-Leverage: based solely on the explanatory/independent variables (the single variable `x` here).
+Leverage: is based solely on the explanatory/independent variables (the single variable `x` here).
 It is a measure of how far the `x` value for an observation is from the mean `x` value for the sample, normalized by the variability of `x` in the sample.
 In general, leverage greater than twice